For The History Buff

 The Old Bank building on Main Street at Mill Street is another architecturally unique building.
 It is now home to the Cellar restaurant on the lower level where you may be seated in the original bank vault room.
 The building is now also home to a number of other businesses.

 Cedarvale Park is just across Maple Avenue from Coté Terrace.
 The property was once home to Armenian orphaned boys rescued from the Armenian genocide in the 1920s.
-Buildings that once were home for the boys are still in the park and now are home to the Credit Valley Artisans, a nursery school, and numerous other activities.
+The 3 buildings in the park that once were home for the boys and orphanage staff are now are home to the Credit Valley Artisans, a nursery school, and numerous other activities.

 Halton Hills Public Library was original constructed as the Congregational Church in 1854 and the original portion of the building is a fine example of Victorian Gothic architecture.
-It became the Town of Georgetown library in 1915 and has undergone many alterations and additions since.
+It became the Town of Georgetown library in 1915 and has undergone many alterations and additions over the years since.

 The original Amoury building was a wood frame structure built by the village of Georgetown in 1866 as a Drill Hall for the local militia.
 It was designed by Canadian Pacific Railway engineer Walter Moberly and in 1890 was moved from the Market Square area a few blocks away to its present spot in the Fairgrounds Park.